 Yes and no. Disney has said that “no modifications will be allowed to existing park pass reservations.”
 We have not found that to be entirely true so far.

 Guests are not allowed to modify the reservation, changing the park from one to another for example.
 If you book the Magic Kingdom and don’t want that park anymore, you have to cancel the reservation and start over selecting the park you want to visit.
+There is a risk though any time you cancel and you aren’t guaranteed to get the new date you are trying to book.

 On the other hand, we have been able to add new friends and family to our existing reservations.
 You just need to make sure there is availability for that park on that date for this to work.